Get the Skills for a Professional Career as a Virtual Assistant

 The marketing chapter in the Virtual Assistant Course teaches students about managing social media platforms and how to target the correct clients.
 Students will gain insight into Google AdWords, landing pages and tracking leads.

-In this chapter, students will learn how to plan an event and how to manage projects.
+This chapter in the Virtual Assistant course, students will learn how to plan an event and how to manage projects.
 Administrative Assistants / Virtual Assistants are often involved in planning events such as Christmas parties and staff events.
 Gaining an understanding of how to manage a project will help the student successfully transition into a new career.

 In this final chapter, students will learn about gaining employment.
 This includes how to write a resume and cover letter and how interviews are designed.
 Students will learn about online and in-person interviews and how to stand above the crowd in the eyes of the employer.